-How does Foundation program fulfill both our own and others’ wishes?
+How does Foundation program fulfil both our own and others’ wishes?

 Geshe Kelsang Gyatso Rinpoche – excerpt from the inauguration of Foundation Program at Tara Center, England, 1990